Ruppeiner geometry and thermodynamic phase transition of the black hole in massive gravity: Thermodynamics of dRGT massive gravity

 which is analog to that of Van der Waals fluid.
 The thermodynamics theory tells us that the critical point of second order phase transition located at the inflection point of pressure, the condition is

-It leads to the following critical quantities
+It leads to the following critical quantities\cite{Xu:2015rfa}

-It is worth noticing that usually the critical phenomenon of black hole only recovered in a variety of spherical topology ($k=1$) in previous works.
+The critical point of the black hole phase transition solved from Eq.(\ref{critical}) contains the absolute value of charge $|q|$, which implies that the result we obtained is symmetric to the sign of the charge.
+For convenience, we use the symbol $q$ to replace $|q|$ in the following discussion.
+It is worth noticing from Eq.(\ref{cp}) that usually the critical phenomenon of black hole only recovered in a variety of spherical topology ($k=1$) in previous works.
 However, from the above critical quantities, we find that all values of $k$ $(0,\pm 1)$ have the possibility to admit Van der Waals- like behaviors provided $k+c_2>0$.
 This is the significant feature of dRGT massive gravity, that a non-zero parameter $m$ related to the gravity mass greatly enriches the thermodynamics behaviors of topological black holes.
-In the next subsection, we focus on the relation between the Rupperiner geometry with normalized scalar curvature and the phase transition of topological black holes in dRGT massive gravity.